-- 3.1 The International Satellite EGC Coordinating Panel is open to membership by all Member Governments and also includes one member nominated by each of the following international organizations: - .1 International Maritime Organization (IMO) - .2 World Meteorological Organization (WMO) - .3 International Hydrographic Organization (IHO) - .4 International Mobile Satellite Organization (IMSO) - 3.2 The following may be represented as observers on the panel: - .1 IHO World-Wide Navigational Warning Service Sub-Committee
+3.1 The IMO Enhanced Group Call Coordinating Panel is open to membership by all Member Governments and also includes one member nominated by each of the following international organizations:

-Commented [A57]: Apply text as agreed at NCSR 6.
+- .1 International Maritime Organization (IMO) - .2 International Hydrographic Organization (IHO) - .3 World Meteorological Organization (WMO)

-- .2 IMO NAVTEX Coordinating Panel

-- .3 World-Wide Met-Ocean Information and Warning Service Committee of the Joint WMO/IOC Technical Commission for Oceanography and Marine Meteorology (JCOMM)
+- .4 International Mobile Satellite Organization (IMSO) - 3.2 The following may be represented as observers on the panel: - .1 IHO World-Wide Navigational Warning Service Sub-Committee - .2 IMO NAVTEX Coordinating Panel - .3 WMO World-Wide Met-Ocean Information and Warning Service Committee (WWMIWS-C) of the Joint WMO-IOC Technical Commission for Oceanography and Marine Meteorology (JCOMM) - .4 Single representative from each recognized mobile satellite service provider

-- .4 Inmarsat plc

-- .5 Iridium Satellite LLC

-Authorization, certification and registration of registered information providers
+Authorization, certification and registration of Enhanced Group Call information providers

-Two distinct and separate processes, Authorization and Certification, must be completed before an information provider will be granted Registration to access the Iridium global satellite EGC system.
-They have been established to protect the integrity of the information service and clearly establish a qualification to the special tariff.
+Two distinct and separate processes, Authorization and Certification, must be completed before an information provider will be granted Registration to access the International Enhanced Group Call (EGC) service.
+They have been established to protect the integrity of the EGC information service and clearly establish a qualification to the special EGC tariff.